225 Appointment of Graduate Assistants

 All stipend payments are made by direct deposit

-A. Fiscal Year Appointments: Assistants receiving fiscal year appointments are paid in twelve (12) equal installments beginning September 1 and ending August 31.
-Payments are received on the last business day of each month.
+A. Twelve (12)-Month Appointments: Assistants receiving fiscal year appointments are paid in twelve (12) equal installments beginning September 1 and ending August 31.
+Payments are made on the last business day of each month.

-B. Academic Year Appointments: Assistants receiving academic year appointments are paid in eight (8) equal installments beginning September 1 and ending April 30.
-Payments are received on the last business day of each month.
+C. Academic Year Appointments: Assistants receiving academic year appointments are paid in eight (8) equal installments beginning September 1 and ending April 30.
+Payments are made on the last business day of each month.

 VII.
 Procedures in Securing Assistantships